Low Cost MRP Regression

 We can apply the regression method to a wide class of target questions.
 This includes political questions, such as future voting intention and support or opposition for particular political statements.
 But we can also use it for non-political questions.
 These could include support or opposition for non-political statements, attitudes to commercial brands and products, or other general questions.

-The main technical requirement is that the target questions must have some linkage (also known as dependency or correlation) with the predictor variables.
+The main technical requirement is that the target questions must have some linkage (known as a dependency or correlation) with the predictor variables.
+That is to say, the target question needs to be related to the other individual characteristics that can be discovered through the poll.
 We are happy to advise on individual cases to assess if a particular target question is likely to be suitable.

 Can I use my own database(s) with your method?